- 12 Days

 Day 3: Ushuaia – Embarkation

-Explore Ushuaia before joining the group transfer this afternoon to board the modern and luxurious vessel, Ocean Victory, for this expedition.
-Settle into your stateroom, and then get acquainted with fellow travelers as you cruise through the Beagle Channel.
+Survey Ushuaia before joining the group transfer this afternoon to board the modern and luxurious vessel, Ocean Victory, for the expedition.
+Settle into your stateroom, and then get more acquainted with fellow travelers as you cruise through the Beagle Channel.
 Step onto the viewing decks to embrace the passing scenery, and keep an eye out for marine mammals and birdlife.
 Albatrosses, petrels, and cormorants frequently speckle the magnificent vista.
-Gear up for fun and adventure to come by receiving jackets and boots with the group and enjoy sharing a welcome cocktail with the captain.
+Gear up for fun and adventure to come by receiving jackets and boots with the group and enjoy sharing a welcome cocktail with the expedition staff.

 Overnight: Ocean Victory (B,D)